 The principal recent developments in food regime analysis concern the third food regime, especially as formulated by McMichael, summarised above and considered further below.
 The earlier summary pointed to differences between Friedmann and McMichael concerning a third food regime: an emergent and still open 'corporate-environmental food regime' or a consolidated 'corporate food regime' (above).
 McMichael (2009, 151) suggests that he and Friedmann 'have diverged in focus, laying groundwork for distinct (but not necessarily contradictory) understandings of what "food regime" might mean'.
-They have both introduced social movements into their approaches but with different purposes, with McMichael focussing on 'social movements from the global South as the key hinge in a current food regime dynamic' (ibid 146-7).31 Later he observed that his difference with Friedmann 'raises the issue of what constitutes a regime' (McMichael 2013, 42), a basic issue then.
-For her part, Friedmann (2009, 337) noted that 'McMichael makes greatly expanded claims for the food regime approach' and posed a series of questions about his third (corporate) food regime:
+They have both introduced social movements into their approaches but with different purposes, with McMichael focussing on 'social movements from the global South as the key

-30In fact, Friedmann (1980) addressed the differences between simple commodity production, exemplified by the North American family farm, and 'peasant' production in the Third World; her argument was discussed by Bernstein (1986).
+36 In fact, Friedmann (1980) addressed the differences between simple commodity production, exemplified by the North American family farm, and 'peasant' production in the Third World; her argument was discussed by Bernstein (1986).
+She also made it clear that the most pervasive and strategic manifestation of 'non-wage labour' in capitalism, and in both simple commodity production and 'peasant' farming, is generated by gender relations.